ronshrb/VoxPopuliPlatform/README.md

 more diverse surveys.

 To harness this data in the most effective way, we are developing the E2EE (End-to-End Encryption) Platform.
-With the E2EE Platform, the user could create a system which will generate connections to the participants’ instant messaging apps (Whatsapp, Telegram and Signal), manage the connections, feed a database constant data from chats of the particiapte’s choosing and anonymize this data.
+With the VP Platform, the user could create a system which will generate connections to the participants’ instant messaging apps (Whatsapp, Telegram and Signal), manage the connections, feed a database constant data from chats of the particiapte’s choosing and anonymize this data.
-The E2EE Platform will solve the problems of out-of-date surveys, of misleading responses, and of low participation rates.
+The VP Platform will solve the problems of out-of-date surveys, of misleading responses, and of low participation rates.

 Our platform is unique because of its ability to connect the user to apps with different types